-- With the decline of the Mauryan Empire several small dynasties rose to power.
-Among them, Shungas, Kanvas, Kushanas and Shakas in the north and Satvahanas, Ikshavakus, Abhiras, and Vakatakas in Southern and Western India gained prominence. - The architecture in the form of rock-cut caves and stupas continued, with each dynasty introducing some unique features of their own. - Similarly, different schools of sculpture emerged and the art of sculpture reached its climax in the post-Mauryan period. - The construction of rock caves continued as in the Mauryan period.
-However, this period saw the development of two types of rock caves - Chaitya and Viharas.
-Chaitya was a rectangular prayer hall with a stupa placed in the center, for the purpose of prayer and Viharas were used as the residences of the monks. - Post Mauryan period stupas became larger and more decorative and wood and brickwork were replaced by stone.
+- With the decline of the Mauryan Empire, several small dynasties rose to power.
+The following gained prominence: - Shunga's, Kanvas, Kushanas, and Shakas in the north India - Satvahanas, Ikshavakus, Abhiras, and Vakatakas in Southern and Western India - The architecture in the form of rock-cut caves and stupas continued, with each dynasty introducing some unique features of their own. - Similarly, different schools of sculpture emerged and the art of sculpture reached its climax in the post-Mauryan period. - The construction of rock caves continued during the Mauryan period.
+However, this period saw the development of two types of rock caves Chaitya and Viharas. - Chaitya was a rectangular prayer hall with a stupa placed in the center, for prayer - Viharas were used as the residences of the monks. - Post-Mauryan period stupas became larger and more decorative and wood and brickwork were replaced by stone. - Post-Mauryan empire three prominent schools of sculpture came into prominence in three different regions of India namely Gandhara, Mathura, and Amravati schools.